-Where the light is regulated by an external device, the voltage limit at the control terminals of the ballast shall not exceed the limits given in table 2b.
+A Where the light is regulated by an external device with separate control lines, the disturbance voltage at the control terminals shall comply with the requirements of 4.3.3.

 5.3.5 Semi-luminaires

 Semi-luminaires for compact fluorescent lamps and for incandescent lamps, sometimes called adaptors, are devices equipped, on the one side, with an Edison screw or bayonet cap to allow mounting in a standard incandescent lampholder and, on the other side, with a lampholder to allow the insertion of a replaceable light source.